tulane-intro-ai-engineering/main/projects/README.md

 ## 1. Overview

-Over the semester, you will work in a small team (up to 2 students) to design, build, and study a **practical AI-powered system** using tools from this course:
+Over the semester, you will work in a small team (up to 2 students; grads solo) to design, build, and study a **practical AI-powered system** using tools from this course:

 - LLMs via APIs
 - Colab notebooks